-The time prescribed for all appeals is jurisdictional.
+The time for noting an appeal in civil and criminal cases is set forth in FRAP 4.
 Upon a showing of excusable neglect or good cause, however, the district court may enlarge the time for filing a notice of appeal in civil and criminal cases, but only for limited periods.
 See Fed.
 R. App.
 P. 4(a)(5), (b)(4).

-In addition, the district court may reopen the time to appeal in a civil case if (1) a motion is filed within the earlier of 180 days after entry of the judgment or order, or within 7 days after the moving party receives or observes written notice of the entry from any source; (2) the district court determines the moving party did not receive notice of the order or judgment within 21 days after its entry; and (3) the district court concludes no party would be prejudiced by reopening the appeal period.
+In addition, the district court may reopen the time to appeal in a civil case if (1) the district court finds that the moving party did not receive notice under Federal Rule of Civil Procedure 77(d) of the entry of the judgment or order sought to be appealed within 21 days after entry; (2) the motion to reopen is filed within 180 days after the judgment or order is entered or within 14 days after the moving party receives notice under Federal Rule of Civil Procedure 77(d) of the entry, whichever is earlier; and (3) the district court finds that no party would be prejudiced by reopening the appeal period.
 See Fed.
 R. App.
 P. 4(a)(6).